superfunc/tp/README.md

 errors.
 In other cases, we use Maybe to encode possible failure, such as in the case of the `mk` functions.

+#### Usage:

+The [tests](src/Test/System/Posix/Paths.idr) provide decent examples for the time being.
+Once things have been cleaned up, I'll try to provide more thorough examples here.

 #### Dependencies:

-This package provides an idris package, `System.Posix.Paths` for typed path manipulation.
-I'd like to add some neat usage of dependent types to this library, but the initial library just has Haskell-style, strongly-typed, paths.

-Contributions are very welcome.
+None

 #### Disclaimer(s):
+> 0) Contributions are very welcome.

 > 1) This work is my sole effort and is in no way associated with or sponsored by my current, past, or future employer(s).